 “We knew that the force of impact is directly related to speed.
 But this research showed that there is a definite threshold for critical damage – and that draws a line in the sand that we can work with to help our customers,” says Boaz Shetzer, ParaZero’s Head of Product.

 This quantitative data and all of the related insights are incredibly valuable for regulators and for enterprise users who want to perform operations over moving vehicles.
 The research clarifies the environments in which flight over moving vehicles poses minimal risk, like suburban neighborhoods where the speed limits are typically between 25 and 35 mph.

 For State Farm, the ability to fly over moving vehicles represents a major improvement in workflow, allowing them to serve their customers better, and more efficiently.
 When surveying the damage in a neighborhood affected by hail, flood, or fire, State Farm’s new waiver enables their operators to cover more area in a single flight, without having to land, cross the street, and take off again, as previously required.
 For the drone industry, new regulations enabling flight over moving vehicles will change the value proposition for many commercial applications, making them a) possible and b) faster and more efficient.

-At ParaZero, we take our role as innovators in the drone industry seriously.
+ParaZero’s Director of Business Development & Regulation, Aaron Gabriel Gliner, commented: “We take our role as innovators in the drone industry seriously.
 We’re committed to enabling advanced drone operations around the world, and to working with researchers, regulators, and customers to prove the safety case for commercial drones with real data.
-As drone technology advances, we’re working to ensure that these new tools can be used to their full potential, providing maximum value with minimal risk.
+As drone technology advances, we’re working to ensure that these new tools can be used to their full potential, providing maximum value with minimal risk.”